saalfeldlab/n5-ij/README.md

 * `N5Root` - the root location of the n5 (see also [Container types](#container-types))
 * `Dataset` - the name of the dataset.
 * `Chunk size` - chunk/block size as comma-separated list.
+  * ImageJ's axis order is X,Y,C,Z,T. The chunk size must be specified in this order.
+You must skip any axis whose size is `1`, e.g. a 2D time-series without channels may have a chunk size of `1024,1024,1` (X,Y,T).
-  * The list may have length less than the dimensionality of the image.
-If so, the list will be extended to the correct length, filling with the last value.
-For example, for a 3D image the list `32,64` will be extended to `32,64,64`.
+  * You may provide fewer values than the data dimension.
+In that case, the list will be expanded to necessary size with the last value, for example `64`, will expand to `64,64,64` for 3D data.
 * `Create Pyramid` - If checked, a multiscale pyramid will be created (if possible).
 See below for details.
 * `Downsampling method` - The downsampling method to be used if a multiscale pyramid can be created.
 See below for details.
 * `Compression` - The compression method to be used for chucnks / blocks.